How can we help?

 FAQs related to Malarial Parasite Identification

-Malaria spreads through the bite of a female Anopheles mosquito.
-When this mosquito bites humans, the parasites of malaria get transferred to humans and reach the liver.
-After that, the parasites enter healthy red blood cells (RBCs) and continue to grow and multiply.
-Then, they destroy the RBCs, burst to form daughter parasites, and infect other healthy RBCs.
+Malaria spreads through the bite of a female anopheles mosquito.
+When the female anopheles mosquito bites the humans, the parasites of malaria get transferred to the humans and they reach the liver.
+Once the infection is inside the body, the parasite takes a week to a month to enter the red blood cells (RBCs) in humans.
+In the RBCs, they multiply within 2-3 days and produce symptoms of malaria.

-No, negative results of the Malarial Parasite Identification test do not confirm the absence of malaria.
-The negative results might be due to the absence of malarial parasites in the prepared peripheral blood smear.
-In such cases, your doctor may advise you a re-test if the symptoms of malaria persist or worsen.
+No, negative results do not confirm that malaria is not present.
+These negative results might be due to the absence of malarial parasite in the prepared peripheral blood film.
+In such cases, your doctor may advise you a re-test if the symptoms of malaria persist.

 Malarial Parasite Identification test price for other cities